-Each of the applicants for the awards illustrate just how varied the activities are that youth engage in: from developing an over arching sustainability strategy for a school through to a mainland kiwi recovery project to raising awareness of climate change issues among Pacifica students, to taking on the managers of a mall about their waste management practices.
+Each of the applicants for the awards illustrate just how varied the activities that youth engage in are: from poetry slams to developing an over arching sustainability strategy for a school through to a major riparian planting programme for the school.

-The 2012 award ceremony was held on 27th September 2012 with Deputy Chair of Environment Canterbury, David Caygill, and Kaiwhakahaere Te Runanga o Ngai Tahu, Mark Solomon presenting the certificates to recipients.
-The ceremony was held at Matthew Fraser House, ECan's Christchurch headquarters.
+The 2014 award ceremony was held on 21st September with Chair of Environment Canterbury, Dame Margaret Bazley, and Te Runanga o Ngai Tahu representative, Elizabeth Cunningham presenting the certificates to recipients.
+The ceremony was held at the Wigram Community Centre.

 For further information on the Youth Leadership for Sustainability Awards, please contact Jocelyn at email@example.com.